-When dropping a course after the first week of Fall or Spring semesters, instructor permission and a Last Day of Attendance (LDA) is required.
-For all short-term classes, including eight-week blocks and Summer sessions, instructor permission and a LDA are required after the first day of class.
-See "Last Day to withdraw without 'W' on Transcript" on the "Academic Calendar" on page 19.
-For refund information, refer to page 22.
+When dropping a course after the first week of Fall or Spring semesters, instructor permission and a Last Day of Attendance (LDA) are required.
+For eight-week blocks and Summer sessions, instructor permission and a LDA are required after the first week of class.
+See "Last Day to withdraw without 'W' on Transcript" on the "Academic Calendar" on page 21.
+For refund information, refer to page 19.